The United States of Allah: It Happened in My Neighborhood, Yours Is Next

 As in Warrendale, bars dominated the street corners of Hamtramck.
 Paczki could be found everywhere around Easter time.
 Most of the town spoke Polish.
 Every Catholic went to church.

-Across the southern and western borders of Warrendale is Dearborn, a largely Middle Eastern-dominated city.
+Dearborn is a largely Middle-Eastern-dominated city across the southern and western borders of Warrendale.

 A good friend I grew up with, whom I'll call Hoppy, remained in Warrendale until 2015 and only moved after some gang-bangers took a potshot at him as he was shoveling snow.
 In true Detroit style, he snarled at them and returned to what he was doing, but the message was clear: it was time to go.